 This is an interdisciplinary community-centred research project on the past, present and future of one of north-east Scotland's most significant cultural and physical landmarks: the hill of Bennachie and its environs.
 The project facilitated public engagement with the region's landscape heritage and provides training and development opportunities for community research.
 I led oral history research on landscape memories and family connections with the hill.
 Project website

 Exploring Environmental Change Through New Connections in Art and Anthropology (2010-12)

 Royal Society of Edinburgh £2787, Carnegie Trust £1000, Russell Trust £3000, University of Aberdeen Principal's Excellence Fund £500.

-The project explores how art practice can produce alternative renderings of environmental change, and fieldwork happens in art and anthropology.
+The project explored how art practice can produce alternative renderings of environmental change, and fieldwork happens in art and anthropology.
 It included field trips to Ilulissat, Greenland in May and October 2010.
 An exhibition was on show at King's Museum, University of Aberdeen from February to May 2012, and another took place in Ilulissat in October 2011.

 Making Space for Water, Biodiversity and People in Scotland's Cities (2009-10)

 Scottish Crucible Project Fund, with Rebecca Wade, Abertay University. £3000